katekang0815/Keepa/README.md

 Longitudinal emotional tracking

+⚠️ Disclaimer
-Keeper is not a replacement for pastoral care or mental health support.
-It is a structured spiritual journaling companion designed to support healthy habits.
+Keepa is not a replacement for pastoral care, therapy, or mental health support.
+It is a structured spiritual journaling companion designed to encourage healthy reflection habits.

----

-✨ **Features**

-- **Product URL Input:** Submit your product URL to find matching YouTube channels.
-Core Features
+✨ Core Features
 1. Daily Emotional Check-In

 Prompt: “How are you feeling today?”

-Users can select multiple emotions.
+Users can select multiple emotions

-Emotional states can be logged multiple times per day.
+Emotions can be logged multiple times per day

-Designed to support self-awareness and reflection.
+Designed to promote self-awareness and reflection

 2. Emotion Log History

-Stores emotional entries over time.
+Stores emotional entries over time

-Enables pattern tracking and longitudinal insights.
+Enables pattern tracking and longitudinal insights

-Designed to support future follow-up prompts.
+Supports future personalized follow-ups

 3. Guided Reflection Paths

-Based on selected emotions, users can choose one of three structured options:
+After selecting emotions, users can choose one of three structured paths:

-Talk about why they feel this way
+💬 Talk about why they feel this way

-Find relevant Bible verses related to their emotional state
+📖 Discover relevant Bible verses

-Generate a guided prayer
+🙏 Generate a guided prayer

 Each path follows a controlled, age-appropriate conversation flow.

 4. AI-Guided Conversation

-Structured prompts based on selected emotions.
+Structured prompts based on selected emotions

-Supportive and age-appropriate tone.
+Supportive and age-appropriate tone

-Conversation context can continue across sessions.
+Context can continue across sessions

-Designed with guardrails to avoid medical or professional advice.
+Guardrails prevent medical or professional advice

 5. Habit Formation Support

-Encourages daily engagement.
+Encourages daily engagement

-Potential for streak tracking and reminders.
+Potential for streak tracking and reminders

-Builds a ritual around nightly reflection and prayer.
+Builds a nightly ritual around reflection and prayer

-6. Future Enhancements
+6. Planned Enhancements

 Emotion trend analysis